How to Avoid Festival Toilets in 5 Simple Ways in 2026

 When two stools collide hey?

 This Bog In A Bag camping stool enables the owner to literally use anywhere they damn well please as a dumping ground.
-The description says the ‘stool’ is ‘supportive’ and ‘comfortable’.
+The ‘stool’ is ‘supportive’ and ‘comfortable’.

 Simply push a bag through the middle to catch the deposit, sit down, let it all out, tie up your bag, put both stools away and you’re ready to carry on with your festival shenanigans.